imroc/cert-manager-webhook-dnspod/README.md

 Before you can issue a certificate, you need to create a `Issuer` or `ClusterIssuer`.

+> If you use helm and only need a global `ClusterIssuer`, you can add `--set clusterIssuer.enabled=true --set clusterIssuer.secretId=xxx --set clusterIssuer.secretKey=xxx` to create the `ClusterIssuer`.

 Firstly, create a secret that contains TencentCloud account's `SecretId` and `SecretKey`:

 ```yaml